krzosa/software_rasterizer/README.md

 ### Resources that helped me build the rasterizer (Might be helpful to you too):

-* Algorithm I used for triangle rasterization by Juan Pineda: https://www.cs.drexel.edu/~david/Classes/Papers/comp175-06-pineda.pdf
+* Algorithm I used for triangle rasterization by Juan Pineda is described in paper called "A Parallel Algorithm for Polygon Rasterization"
 * Casey Muratori's series on making a game from scratch(including a 2D software rasterizer(episode ~82) and 3d gpu renderer): https://hero.handmade.network/episode/code#
 * Fabian Giessen's "Optimizing Software Occlusion Culling": https://fgiesen.wordpress.com/2013/02/17/optimizing-sw-occlusion-culling-index/
 * Fabian Giessen's optimized software renderer: https://github.com/rygorous/intel_occlusion_cull/tree/blog/SoftwareOcclusionCulling